The Fab Four (tribute): "Ed Sullivan"

 George Trullinger and Jeff DeHart portray Ed Sullivan as the MC of Fab Four shows, in reference to the Beatles on The Ed Sullivan Show.
-The first actor to portray Sullivan was Jerome Patrick Hoban, who was best known for playing Sullivan in the 1994 film Pulp Fiction.
-Hoban died in May 2015; the Fab Four dedicated the song "In My Life" to him from 2015 until 2022.
+The first actor to portray Sullivan was Jerome Patrick Hoban, who was best known for playing an Ed Sullivan impersonator in the 1994 film Pulp Fiction.
+Hoban died in May 2015 from a heart attack; the Fab Four dedicated the song "In My Life" to him from 2015 until 2022.
 In September 2023, the Fab Four's first manager, Mike Dixon, died.
-"In My Life" was dedicated to him in subsequent concerts during the group's 2023 Rubber Soul tour.
+"In My Life" was dedicated to him and Beatles manager Brian Epstein in subsequent concerts during the group's 2023 Rubber Soul tour.

 Side projects

 The Fab Four: The Ultimate Tribute

-The cast of the special with their regional Emmy Award.
-From left to right: Ron McNeil (Lennon), Ardy Sarraf (McCartney), Erik Fidel (Starr), and Gavin Pring (Harrison).

-The Fab Four: The Ultimate Tribute is a PBS musical TV special that was aired on various PBS stations nationwide in the summer of 2012 that lasted an hour long.
+The Fab Four: The Ultimate Tribute is a PBS musical TV special that was aired on various PBS stations nationwide on June 3, 2012, that lasted an hour and one minute long.
 The cast featured McNeil as Lennon, Sarraf as McCartney, Pring as Harrison, and Fidel as Starr.
-The special was filmed at Pechanga Resort & Casino in January 2012.
-The special received critical acclaim from critics and audiences for capturing it's "note-to-note, uncanny renditions of the Beatles' classics live on stage", receiving a rating of 7.8/10 on IMDb.
-The special was a major factor in the Fab Four's global success, which eventually receiving an Emmy award in 2013 for "Special Events Coverage", with Dr. Travis Fox, producer of the show, receiving the award on the band's behalf on the day of the ceremony, as the band could not attend.
-The band later presented their Emmy award on their social media pages.
+The special was filmed at Pechanga Resort & Casino on January 6, 2012.
+The special received critical acclaim from critics and audiences for capturing it's "note-to-note, uncanny renditions of the Beatles' classics live on stage", receiving a rating of 8.0/10 on IMDb.
+The special was a major factor in the Fab Four's global success, eventually receiving an Emmy award on June 12, 2013, for "Special Events Coverage", with Travis Fox, founder of the special's producer, MindFox Productions, receiving the award on behalf of the production.
+The band later displayed the Emmy award on their social media pages.

 Fab Four Mania

-Fab Four Mania was a theatrical residency that lasted from 2005 to 2008, performing various shows at several resorts in the Las Vegas strip.
+Fab Four Mania was a theatrical residency that lasted from September 2005 to June 2008, performing various shows at several resorts in the Las Vegas strip.
 As the Fab Four was becoming popular throughout the US West Coast (mainly California), they signed a four-year contract with Las Vegas to perform a full show six nights a week at various theaters, bringing the Fab Four to bring in several musicians to perform several shows a night, with some rotating each gig.
 The cast performed regularly at locations such as the Las Vegas Hilton, The Aladdin, The Sahara and The Riviera.
 The band's residency was successful and received positive reviews from critics, and was a major factor for the Fab Four's global success.
+Members included the Fab Four's founders who would interchange with other members such as; Steve Craig, Frankee Mendonça, Joe Bologna, Tony Felicetta, and Gavin Pring, the latter became a full time member of the Fab Four.
 Despite the production ending in 2008, the regular and soon rotating cast of the Fab Four sometimes returns to Vegas to perform.